wongchichong/react-mobile-datepicker/README.md

-# react-mobile-datepicker-typescript
+# react-mobile-datepicker-ts
 [![npm package][npm-badge]][npm]

-**a  lightweight react date picker for mobile, Not more than 20k**
+**a lightweight react date picker for mobile, Not more than 4k**

-react-mobile-datepicker-typescript provides a component that can set year, month, day, hour, minute and second by sliding up or down.
+react-mobile-datepicker-ts provides a component that can set year, month, day, hour, minute and second by sliding up or down.

 ## Features
-- is only 20k.
+- is only 4k.
 - It does not depend on moment.js

 ## Theme